Proper preparation to ace the SAT

 SAT Prep Tips

 The earlier you start, the better.
 No, this doesn’t mean you have to start prepping for the exam in year 2!
 However, you should start preparing about six months before the exam.
-This allows you to ease into your test prep and have a lot of time to familiarize yourself with the exam.
+This allows you to ease into your test prep and have a lot of time to familiarise yourself with the exam.

 Create a study schedule.
 Effective improvement stems from consistency and efficiency.
 Put aside at least an hour a day for test prep.
 An hour of complete commitment and dedication to prep will be way more effective than four hours filled with distractions and procrastination.
 Promise.